-The CIES 2018 Conference is pleased to highlight four Presidential Panels that aim to surface key issues, questions and tensions related to the conference theme “Re-Mapping Global Education: South-North Dialogue.”
+The CIES 2018 Conference is pleased to highlight three Presidential Panels that aim to surface key issues, questions and tensions related to the conference theme “Re-Mapping Global Education: South-North Dialogue.”
 See below for information about our keynote speakers.

 Abadio Green Stocel